-Our margin requirements vary over time.
 Our capacity to meet future margin calls will be impacted by our cushion, which varies based on the market value of our securities, our future cash position and margin requirements.
 Our cash position fluctuates based on the timing of our operating, investing and financing activities.
 (See our Consolidated Statements of Cash Flows, included under Item 1 of this quarterly report on Form 10-Q.)

-The table below summarizes our margin transactions for the quarter ended June 30, 2009:
+The table below summarizes our margin activity for the quarterly periods presented: